unityNado/Hash-calculator/README.md

 EN:
+Brief User Guide
-Select Mode
+1.Select Mode
-1.At the top of the window, use the radio buttons to select what you want to hash:
+At the top of the window, use the radio buttons to select what you want to hash:
 Text — to process a text string.
 File — to calculate the checksum of a file.